kevin-lyn/STNetTaskQueue/STNetTaskQueueExample/Pods/STNetTaskQueue/README.md

     }

     STLocation *location = [STLocation new];
-    location.latitude = @"this value is going to be overwritten";
-    location.longitude = @"this value is going to be overwritten";
-    location.userInfo = @"user info";
+    location.lat = @"1.306038";
+    location.lon = @"103.772962";
     location.ignoredValue = 1;

     _openWeatherTask = [STOpenWeatherNetTask new];
-    _openWeatherTask.requestObject = location;
+    _openWeatherTask.location = location;
-    _openWeatherTask.latitude = @"1.306038";
-    _openWeatherTask.longitude = @"103.772962";
+    _openWeatherTask.userInfo = @"user info";
-    // STHTTPNetTask will pack all non-readonly properties from "requestObject", and then all non-readonly properties from net task, finally parameters returned by net task.
-Previous parameters might be overwritten if there are duplicated parameter names.
+    // STHTTPNetTask will pack non-readonly properties which is number, BOOL, NSString, NSDictionary, NSArray or object conforms to STHTTPNetTaskRequestObject, also parameters returned by overwritten method "parameters".
 Which means the final packed parameters would be:
-    // @{ @"latitude": @"1.306038",
+    // @{ @"lat": @"1.306038",
-    //    @"longitude": @"103.772962",
+    //    @"lon": @"103.772962",
     //    @"user_info": @"user info",
     //    @"other_parameter": @"value" }